mallen-11/forecasting-mlb-games/Notes/research_plan.md

 As of _DEC 11 2020_
 - To run previous Model
   - Make sure that a majority of the keys match up with what is in the dataset - Dr. Savala
-  - Load previous year pitching data into mlb_games_df - Dr. Savala
+  - Load previous year pitching data for each starter into mlb_games_df (Needs to be based on starting pitchers) - Dr. Savala
   - ~Find or calculate WHIP for teams per year - Dr. Savala~
   - Fix rank for team data in team stats - Dr. Savala
   - ~Look through paper and identify the hyperparameters used in model - Morgan~